Arashjamehbozorg/weather-application/README.md

 ## Project Overview

 The Weather Dashboard is a responsive, user-friendly web application developed using React.js and Tailwind CSS.
 It provides real-time weather information, utilizing the WeatherAPI to fetch and display the weather data accurately.
-It’s equipped with dynamic features such as displaying weather alerts, a 5-day forecast, and dynamic backgrounds reflecting current weather conditions.
+It’s equipped with dynamic features such as displaying weather alerts, a 3-day forecast, and dynamic backgrounds reflecting current weather conditions.

 ## Features

 - **Real-Time Weather Information:** Provides current weather information for any selected city.
-- **5-Day Forecast:** Offers a detailed weather forecast for the upcoming five days.
+- **3-Day Forecast:** Offers a detailed weather forecast for the upcoming three days.
 - **Dynamic Backgrounds:** Backgrounds change according to the current weather conditions and time of day.
 - **Temperature Scale Toggle:** Allows toggling between Celsius and Fahrenheit temperature scales.
 - **Geolocation Feature:** Fetches and displays local weather information using the user’s current location.